MeMeKhaingPhd/Research/README.md

 2. w_t workload (combination of s_t) : What jobs are currently running , waiting, requrirements, priorities
 3. e_t Renewable energy: How much RE is available currenlty or predicted shortly
 4. r_t resource usage: How busys DCs servers and networks , these are resource utilization

+Our scheduler will be output as the decision it is we denoted as a_t : action (scheduling decision) like assigning job a to server b and deploying job c in a give s_t.
+In our scheduler (with MDP framework), it will be solved scheduling problems shown in below
+1. State transitions: Next state depends on the current state , the action scheduler take a_t, unpredictable random factors like sudden job will arrive otherwise weather changing like cloud cover
+2. Cost function: This is what we want to minimize each step: Brown energy consumption, penalties for violating constraints( SLAs or resource limits) : This is for our scheduler performance
+3. Constraints: Our scheduler must meet: not exceeding server CPU limits and consumer power drawn matches power used We have been used RL algorithms to learn the best scheduling policy in simulation We have been used to gurantee our algorithm is good and reliable regarding the quality and reliability of the learned solution.